Tight exponential analysis of universally composable privacy amplification and its applications: Abstract

 \section{Abstract}

-We adopt $L_1$ distance as Eve's distinguishability in secret key generation from a common random number without communication.
-Under this secrecy criterion, using the R\'{e}nyi entropy of order $1+s$ for $s \in [0,1]$, we derive a new upper bound of Eve's distinguishability under the application of the universal$_2$ hash function.
-It is also shown that this bound gives the tight exponential rate of decrease in the independent and identical distribution.
-The result is applied to wire-tap channel model and secret key distillation (agreement) by public discussion.
+Motivated by the desirability of universal composability, we analyze in terms of $L_1$ distinguishability the task of secret key generation from a joint random variable.
+Under this secrecy criterion, using the R\'{e}nyi entropy of order $1+s$ for $s \in [0,1]$, we derive a new upper bound of Eve's distinguishability under the application of the universal$_2$ hash functions.
+It is also shown that this bound gives the tight exponential rate of decrease in the case of independent and identical distributions.
+The result is applied to the wire-tap channel model and to secret key generation (distillation) by public discussion.